algermissen/hawkc/README.md

 - verificatin of the WWW-Authenticate tsm parameter (timestamp signature)
 - Server-Authorization header support
 - SNTP support
+- Incompatible with the original Hawk implementation when ext data contains double quotes (hawkc keeps the escape chars in the base string).
+Will be fixed.
+- Support for dlg and app parameters

 And also see the issues list.